Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 - Bosch 433 MHz sensors.

 Only one (1) legacy wireless frequency is supported per takeover module, and only one takeover module is supported per panel.
 Honeywell 5800 Series and 2GIG 345 MHz sensors are not interchangeable and DSC Legacy and Bosch 433 MHz sensors are not interchangeable.
-The wireless takeover module will support only one.
+The wireless takeover module will only support any one of these.

 When replacing a VISTA-20P with a VISTAH3, you will usually only have to consider support for the Honeywell legacy 5800 Series wireless sensors.
-If your VISTA-20P has 5800 sensors and you want to use them with the VISTAH3 you can either add the VISTAHTKVR-B to work in conjunction with an existing Honeywell/Resideo 5881 or 5883 receiver, or you can purchase the VISTAHTKVRWL module and install it on the Slot 3 edge connector as indicated on the wiring diagram:
+If your VISTA-20P has 5800 sensors and you want to use them with the VISTAH3 you can either add the VISTAHTKVR-B to work in conjunction with an existing Honeywell/Resideo 5881 or 5883 receiver, or you can purchase the VISTAHTKVRWL module and install it on the Slot 3 edge connector as indicated in the below wiring diagram excerpt:

 Built-in Wired Zones